 Walking the Waterford Greenway

-The Waterford Greenway is a multi-use trail which means that walking is also very popular on the trail.
+The Waterford Greenway is a multi-use trail, which means that walking is also very popular.
 Shorter sections of the Greenway like the 1.5km from Waterford Institute of Technology to Killoteran or the 4km from Scartore to Dungarvan make for fantastic walks for people of all abilities.